A Hitchin connection on non abelian theta functions for parabolic G-bundles: Towards a parabolic Hitchin Symbol

+The negative sign $-\Phi$ appears above due to the factor $(-1)$ in \eqref{equation:stupidextension}; recall that $\Phi$ (see eq. \eqref{equation:Phidefinition}) is the connecting homomorphism for the direct image by $\pi_e$ of the exact sequence in \eqref{equation:basicatiyah}.
 The proof of the theorem will be complete if we can show that the underlying map is $\cup\, \beta(\mathcal{P},\bm{\lambda})$.
 But this follows from the fact that the bottom row of \eqref{equation:movingforward} is just the exact sequence

 tensored with $\TXM$, and $\beta(\Pcal, \bm{\lambda})$ is the relative extension class of the above with respect to $\pi_e$. \end{proof}